 - You can only purchase points once every 12 months.

 - You can only purchase points for yourself.

 How much do Qantas Frequent Flyer Points cost?

 How do I buy Qantas Frequent Flyer Points?

 Purchase your points by contacting the Frequent Flyer Service Centre at 13 11 31 between 7am and 7pm (AEST), Mondays to Sundays.
 Select menu option 4 and have your Frequent Flyer number and PIN ready.

 - Once purchases, points cannot be refunded.

 - Purchasing the points does not guarantee the ultimate success of your reward flight redemption or upgrade.

 - Points cannot be converted to money, sold, transferred or exchanged, except in accordance with Qantas Loyalty terms and conditions.

-Depending on the number of points you need to buy and the market cost of that Reward Flight you’re trying to redeem, it may or may not be worthwhile to buy those points.
-Do a little math and consider your alternatives.
+Depending on the number of points you need to buy and the market cost of the Reward Flight or upgrade you’re trying to redeem, it may or may not be worthwhile to buy points.
+Do a little maths and consider your alternatives.
 Sometimes you may be better off paying full fare for your flight now and accumulating more points and status credits towards your next redemption.
 Forking out cash for points does, after all, contradict the original idea of frequent flyer points being “free”.Back to top